-the standard Colemak layout significantly improves upon the QWERTY layout.
+the alternative layout Colemak significantly improves upon the widely used QWERTY.
 The Colemak community further refined the Colemak layout with..

 addressing the DH placement, D for its letter frequency and H for the HE bigram, whilst retaining ZXCV on the bottom row..